AVER3LL/mathCustom/README.md

    cd mathCustom
    ```

-2. Install the package in editable mode:
+2. Install the module in editable mode:

    _Make sure you are in the root directory before running this._